 - Encourage staff to use the Trust's enterprise cars and thereby save on mileage costs.

-- Encourage staff to use recycled materials across the Trust such as stationery, furniture by checking the Tea Break on the Staff Room.
+- Encourage staff to use recycled materials across the Trust such as stationery, furniture by checking the Forums on the Staff Room.
 You can share your unwanted items here too, you may just be able to help another team out.

 - Encourage staff to use recycling bins where available.